ShiloBuchnik/Linear-Algebra-Calculator/README.md

 3. Matrix multiplication: Multiplying 2 matrices

-The source code is protected Ⓒ under the 'do what the fuck you want with it' clause
+The source code is protected Ⓒ under the 'DO WHAT THE FUCK YOU WANT WITH IT' clause